 I don’t climb for a living, but I certainly live to climb.
 When I started writing this blog two years ago, I was sitting in my New York apartment, trying to come up with a clever name.
 It suddenly hit me: “For the love of climbing”.
 “For the love of”, meaning for pleasure and not for profit.
 It seemed fitting.
 But it was never just about the climbing—it was always about the lifestyle that came with it and the challenges I’d learn to overcome.
 It was about finding out what the difference between impossible and possible was, and where I lay on that spectrum.

-Thank you, Jonathan Sedor for the logo, Brian Gallio and The Afternoon Edition for the beautiful soundtrack, and Sean Patrick and Jeff Lundeen for hanging out in the desert last fall.
+Thank you, Jonathan Sedor for the logo, Brian Gallio and The Afternoon Edition for the beautiful soundtrack, and Sean Patrick and Jeff Lundeen for hanging out in the desert one day last fall.
 I think that this video speaks for itself.
 It’s a little reminder that the world is your playground, and to do what you love with love.
 Please enjoy.